-For example, the FDA reports that, at least as of earlier this year, industry Premarket Approval (PMA) efforts might be improving a bit in some areas but still have a ways to go in several others.
+In the Mixed Device PMA Approval Report Card, the FDA reports that at least as of earlier this year, industry Premarket Approval (PMA) efforts might be improving a bit in some areas but still have a ways to go in several others.
 Broadly speaking, the data shows that 88 percent of PMAs were approved in 2016 as of June 30.
 That’s the most recent data cited in the report and while it sounds like something to cheer about, it’s important to recall that 95 percent were approved in 2015.

 Let’s drill down and look at some of the other key stats:

 - Percent of PMAs with a Major Deficiency Letter (MAJR) during the first FDA review cycle hit a new high of 89 percent based on PMAs filed as of March 31, 2016.
 That the FDA’s most recent data and it notes that the figure will probably change, hopefully moving downward, as more PMAs are processed.
 Still, if the final figure holds anywhere near 89 percent, it suggests medical device manufacturers have a lot of work to do.
 By contrast, the figure hovered in the mid- to low- 60s in 2014 and 2015.
 It trended up to a previous high of 86 percent in 2010, but had been dropping again since then.
 We’ll see where this all ends up in a few months.